Rebecca B. Hurst

-Rebecca has been awarded an AV rating by Martindale-Hubbell, which is the highest rating available for a lawyer’s legal ability and professional ethics.
+Rebecca has been awarded an AV rating by Martindale-Hubbell, which is the highest rating available for a lawyer’s legal ability and professional ethic

 Community Service and Activities

 In 2018, Rebecca was appointed by Governor Asa Hutchinson to serve on the Advisory Council to the Arkansas Arts Council.
 Rebecca also currently serves on the Corporate Leadership Council for the Walton Arts Center, and on the Gift Planning Advisory Council for Arkansas Children’s Hospital.
 Rebecca is also a member of the Committee on Directors and Board of Directors of the University of Arkansas Fort Smith Foundation and the Board of Directors of the Morgan Nick Foundation.
-She also serves as a member of Fayetteville’s Future Committee, the Political Action Committee for the Fayetteville Chamber of Commerce.
+Rebecca is now chairing the Bylaws Committee for the Arkansas Arts Council.

 Rebecca was a 2013 graduate of Leadership Fayetteville.
-She has served on the Board of Directors for the Fayetteville Division of the Arkansas Community Foundation, the Steering Committee for the Komen Ozark Race for the Cure and ended her term of service as a founding member of the University of Arkansas Fort Smith Alumni Advisory Council.
+She has served on the Board of Directors for the Fayetteville Division of the Arkansas Community Foundation, the Steering Committee for the Komen Ozark Race for the Cure and was a founding member of the University of Arkansas Fort Smith Alumni Advisory Council.